 - Penn State alumni who reside in Pennsylvania and have valid photo ID are eligible for a library borrowers card.

 - Current members of the Penn State Alumni Association are eligible to register for an Alumni Borrowers Card.
 A current Penn State Alumni Association 10-digit membership ID card is required to receive an Alumni Borrowers Card.

-- Alumni borrowers who also register online through the library with Friends of Penn State may:
+- Alumni borrowers who also register online through the library with Penn State Accounts may:

-- place holds on items that are not currently available by clicking on the “I Want It” button from an item screen in The CAT,
+- place holds on items that are not currently available by clicking on the “I Want It” button from an item screen in the Libraries Catalog,

 - view their borrowing account information online, and

 When out-of-state alumni wish to borrow materials, the requirement is valid ID plus membership in the Alumni Association, substantiated by a membership card.
 A resident of Pennsylvania, who is also a member of the Alumni Association, may be issued an alumni borrowing card if the Association membership card is presented.

 Alumni Database Access

 Additionally, Alumni Association members may take advantage of a growing number of databases.
 Visit the Alumni Library's Members Only Research Tools page for a listing of databases and instructions for accessing.
 Users must enter their name and 10-digit membership ID to log in.

 See Penn State Accounts for additional Penn State information.